felipevalenciaclavijo/Space-Kadet-Game/README.md

-# Space Shooter - Final Project
+# Space Kadet - Final Project
 Space Shooter is similar to the asteroid game.

 ## Getting Started